 Cheffie Primary School is one of the ten model Thinking Schools in the Addis Ababa Education Bureau which is the government school system for Addis Ababa of 300+ schools.
 The Cheffie leadership team of 8 teachers and school leaders initially received training in June 2014.
 Since then, they have been receiving school site visits by lead Thinking Schools Ethiopia trainers Atsede Tsehayou and Dagim Melese.
 The vice principal of the school, Getinet Gebremichael, has been coordinating the whole staff implementation of Thinking Maps and other aspects of the Thinking Schools Ethiopia model.
 The video below provide a glimpse of the whole school change currently happening at Cheffie.

-Video of Cheffie Primary Addis Ababa Ethiopia 24 April 2015 with visits to several classrooms and an interview with Vice Principal Getinet.
+Cheffie Primary Addis Ababa Ethiopia 24 April 2015 with visits to several classrooms and an interview with Vice Principal Getinet

 The Vision of Thinking Schools Ethiopia – in more detail